-They may want their kids to improve their grades, show better behavior, help with household chores, or adopt more positive attitudes.
+They may want their kids to improve their grades, show good behavior, help with household chores, or adopt more positive attitudes.
 Yet their children resist these expectations and refuse to comply.

 But studies show that being yelled at is associated with poorer academic performance2, increased externalizing behavior3, mental health issues4, strained parent-child relationships, increased drug abuse5, and diminished physical health.6

 Ironically, these are the very outcomes parents believe they are preventing by yelling.